×

 New Reports Reveal Nurses are Underpaid, Undervalued and Face Larger Gender Pay Gap than Other Sectors (2022).
 International Council of Nurses.

-This resource by the International Council of Nurses (ICN) summarizes the key findings from two reports – “The gender pay gap in the health and care sector: a global analysis in the time of COVID-19” (link) by the WHO and ILO and “Subsidizing Global Health: Women’s Unpaid Work in Health Systems” (link), by nonprofit ‘Women in Global Health’.
+This resource by the International Council of Nurses (ICN) summarizes the key findings from two reports – “The gender pay gap in the health and care sector: a global analysis in the time of COVID-19” by WHO and ILO and “Subsidizing Global Health: Women’s Unpaid Work in Health Systems”, by nonprofit Women in Global Health.
 ICN focuses on the gender pay gap between women in the health and care sector when compared to their male counterparts.
 Additionally, ICN discusses how more than six million women worldwide are subsidizing health systems with their unpaid or underpaid labor, including the nursing profession.

 Extra Responsibilities (OT, hazard pay, remote areas)